douggal/advent-of-code-2022/README.md

 My goals for this year's AoC are to have fun, and apply the functional programming techniques in C# 11.
-I'll make full use of .NET's built-in data type collections, LINQ extension methods to operate on them, and for graph traversals the [QuikGraph](https://github.com/KeRNeLith/QuikGraph) graph algorithmm library.
+I'll make full use of .NET's built-in data type collections, LINQ extension methods to operate on them, and for graph and digraph traversals the [QuikGraph](https://github.com/KeRNeLith/QuikGraph) graph algorithmm library.

 1. Day  1:  Calorie Counting
 2. Day  2:  Rock Paper Scissors